athackst/mkdocs-simple-plugin/README.md

 # mkdocs-simple-plugin

-This plugin enables you to build a documentation site from markdown interspersed within your code using [mkdocs](https://www.mkdocs.org/).
-It is designed for the way developers commonly write documentation in their code -- with simple markdown files and/or markdown comment blocks in the code.
+This plugin enables you to build a documentation site from markdown interspersed within your repository using [mkdocs](https://www.mkdocs.org/).

 ## About

-You may be wondering why you would want to generate a static site for your project, without doing the typical "wiki" thing of consolidating all documentation within a single `docs` folder or using a single `README` file.
+You may be wondering why you would want to generate a static site for your project without doing the typical "wiki" thing of consolidating all documentation within a single `docs` folder or using a single `README` file.

 * **My repository is too big for a single documentation source.**

     Sometimes it isn't feasible to consolidate all documentation within an upper level `docs` directory.
-This is often the case with medium/large repositories.
-In general, if your codebase is too large to fit well within a single `include` directory, your codebase is probably also too large for documentation to fit within a single `docs` directory.
+In general, if your codebase is too large to fit well within a single `include` directory, your codebase is also too large for documentation in a single `docs` directory.

     Since it's typically easier to keep documentation up to date when it lives as close to the code as possible, it is better to create multiple sources for documentation.